safe-graph/DGFraud/algorithms/Player2Vec/README.md

-# GEM
+# Player2Vec

 ## Paper
-The GEM model is proposed by the [paper](https://dl.acm.org/citation.cfm?id=3272010) below:
+The Player2Vec model is proposed by the [paper](http://mason.gmu.edu/~lzhao9/materials/papers/lp0110-zhangA.pdf) below:
 ```
-@inproceedings{liu2018heterogeneous,
-  title={Heterogeneous graph neural networks for malicious account detection},
-  author={Liu, Ziqi and Chen, Chaochao and Yang, Xinxing and Zhou, Jun and Li, Xiaolong and Song, Le},
+@inproceedings{zhang2019key,
+  title={Key Player Identification in Underground Forums over Attributed Heterogeneous Information Network Embedding Framework},
+  author={Zhang, Yiming and Fan, Yujie and Ye, Yanfang and Zhao, Liang and Shi, Chuan},
-  booktitle={Proceedings of the 27th ACM International Conference on Information and Knowledge Management},
+  booktitle={Proceedings of the 28th ACM International Conference on Information and Knowledge Management},
-  pages={2077--2085},
-  year={2018}
+  pages={549--558},
+  year={2019}
 }
 ```

 ## Brief Introduction

-TODO
+A fraud detection model which uses GCN to encode information in each relation, and uses attention mechanism to aggregate neighbors from different relations.

 ## Input Format

-This model uses a device graph as input.
-We use a small example graph in our toolbox.
-You can find the example graph structure in **load_example_gem** function in `\utils\dataloader.py`.
-If you want to use your own graph as the input, just follow the same format like the example graph.
+In our toolbox, we take homo-graphs of DBLP dataset as its multi-view input.

 ## TODO List

-- The log loss fuction (Eq.
-(7) in the paper) is not implemented.
-Currently we use cross-entropy loss to replace it.